 If you would like to provide feedback on the proposals, please contact us by emailing ArleCourtTransportHub@atkinsglobal.com or by calling 01454 66 2063.

 Obtaining planning permission

 Gloucestershire County Council will be seeking to obtain planning permission for the improvements to the Arle Court Transport Hub.
 It is likely that a planning application will be submitted in late 2021.

 As the scheme progresses we will provide updates here.
 If you have any questions about these proposals please refer to our Frequently Asked Questions available on this page, or contact us by e-mailing ArleCourtTransportHub@atkinsglobal.com or by calling 01454 66 2063.

 The text below outlines the key milestones for the Arle Court Transport Hub:

-- Late 2021: Gloucestershire County Council will submit a planning application to Cheltenham Borough Council
+- Late 2021: Gloucestershire County Council will submit a planning application

 - Late 2021: Opportunity for members of the public to comment on the planning application